ASDFDev/PAS-Quiet-Android/README.md

 ## How to get this project running on my device?!

 1. Clone this repository.
-2. Clone quiet's [repository](https://github.com/quiet/org.quietmodem.Quiet) in the root of this project
+2. run `git submodule update --init --recursive` at the root of this project
 3. Start building the project!
 4. You will also need my php code, please refer to this [repository](https://github.com/emansih/ATS_Backend).